 Right Thumbnail Photo: Wikimedia / NIH

-But what Dr. Parnia found was that the brain wasn’t completely “shut off” when the heart stopped.
+What Dr. Parnia found was that the brain wasn’t completely “shut off” when the heart stopped.
+In fact, the brain keeps working well after the heart stops beating — so even if you’re officially “dead,” your brain may still be functioning.

-After talking to patients, he found that many of them could recall conversations that the doctors and nurses were having even after their heart stopped beating.
+After talking to patients, Dr. Parnia found that many of them could recall conversations that the doctors and nurses were having in the room even after their heart stopped beating.
+Even though these patients were technically considered “dead,” their brains still processed information they were hearing.

 “They’ll describe watching doctors and nurses working; they’ll describe having awareness of full conversations, of visual things that were going on, that would otherwise not be known to them,” he explained.